The Belvedere Team

 Marta Montserrat

-Pre-employment trainer at Aura Fundación in Barcelona, Spain.
+Pre-employment trainer at AURA Fundación in Barcelona, Spain.

 Responsibilities: